0nix/ggj21/twine/evidence_questioning.md

 "Division XX has fed us poor intelligence, Sergeant Bayer?
 If so, that is a very tall accusation that requires some ev-" Sessler accuses.

 "And I have got a question for you, Lieutenant Sessler.
 Who is it in Division XX that you care so much about?"
 Bayer responds, with that particular tone people use when they want to re-establish their authority.
 "They are good Lieutenant, but they are not gods.
 They are not infallible.
-Your defensiveness is unreasonable, comrade.
+We have a counter-intelligence division, and we have an investigative division for precisely this reason.
+This defensiveness is unreasonable, comrade.
 Unbecoming of a high official, as is your penchant for constantly forgetting yourself and your rank."

 "I could be a fucking private, peeling potatoes in the shittiest outpost of this Ministry, and I'd still be of greater use than-" Lieutenant Sessler starts his taunt.
 The Sergeant turns to you and cuts him off.
 "At any rate, I atill think this is useful.
 Agent, we should look into this Gerhart Kleiner, and his relationship with Hassel.
 As well as who cleared the usual check on his promotion."

 "I agree with the Sergeant on that matter, Agent.
 Even if I... disagree with his assessment."
 Sessler sighs, gritting his teeth on those last words.